chris-cloudreach/Docker_Node_Express_Mong_App/README.md

-This project is a docker application for building a node app with express and mongodb
+This project is a docker application of a CRUD node app with express and mongodb database